-FIELD EXPERIENCE: DOCTORAL 1-6 credits (May be repeated for a total of six credits) Prerequisites: permission of adviser and director of field experience.
+1-6 credits (May be repeated for a total of six credits) Prerequisites: permission of adviser and director of field experience.
 Intensive job-related experience pertinent to student's needs.
 Student must be able to demonstrate skills and leadership abilities in an on-the-job situation.

-INDEPENDENT STUDY 1-6 credits May be repeated for a total of six credits) Prerequisites: permission of adviser and director of independent study.
-Area of study determined by student's needs.

-RESEARCH PROJECT IN SPECIAL AREAS Prerequisite: permission of adviser.
-Critical and in-depth study of specific problem in secondary education.
+- INDEPENDENT STUDY 897 - 1-6 credits (Way be repeated for a total of six credits) Prerequisites: permission of adviser and director of independent study.
+Area of study determined by student's needs. - RESEARCH PROJECT IN SPECIAL AREAS 1-2 credits Prerequisite: permission of adviser.
+Critical and in-depth study of specific problem in secondary education. - DOCTORAL DISSERTATION 899

-899 DOCTORAL DISSERTATION 1-20 credits Prerequisite: permission of adviser.
+1-20 credits Perequisite: permission of adviser.
 Specific research problem that requires student to apply research skills and techniques pertinent to problem being studied.